 And when is the time right?
 It’s dependent on who and where you are, and what’s important to you.
 While some families consider a loved one’s birthday to be especially meaningful; certainly, you’d agree the anniversary of a loved one’s death is a especially fine day for commemoration.

-Taking the time to honor a loved one’s death anniversary is about reconnecting and reaffirming our on-going relationship with the deceased.
+Taking the time to honor and remember a loved one’s death anniversary is about reconnecting and reaffirming our on-going relationship with the deceased.
 Another part of acknowledging the anniversary of a death involves psychologically “reframing” the day; taking it from a day of

 extreme, often unrelievable, sadness to one where we’re eased into a mindset of acceptance and–in time–gratitude.